lemonnish/personal-website-travel/_posts/2016-06-20-hike-to-foggy-lake.md

 Jake and I took an overnight backpacking trip to Foggy Lake in the Northern Cascades.
 The trailhead was on Mountain Loop Highway, not too far from the turn-off to White Pass.

-Trailhead: Barlow Pass Trailhead
+Trailhead | Barlow Pass Trailhead
-Overnight campsite: Foggy Lake
+Overnight campsite | Foggy Lake
-Roundtrip distance: 10 miles
+Roundtrip distance | 10 miles
-Total elevation gain: 2800 ft
+Total elevation gain | 2800 ft
+{: .mid-align-2-col }

 <div class='img-gallery'>
 {% include photo.html url="trail-trees.jpg" alt="trees near the trail" size="med" %}